alitelabs/tyx/README.md

 ### 8.3. `@Internal` decorator

 Proxy calls allowed only from services from the same application.
-HTTP/REST decorators should not be used in combination.
+HTTP decorators should not be used in combination.

 ```typescript
 @Internal()